xtdb/xtdb/docs/query.md

 [R-trees](https://en.wikipedia.org/wiki/R-tree), but most of them are costly to build.

-We want the indexes both to be faster to build than Datomic, and also decoupled from a single immutable time-line.
+We want the indexes both to be fast, and also decoupled from a single immutable time-line.
 Especially, corrections of the past should not cost more than any other indexing.
 Deletions at any point should also be simple.
 Indexes should be possible to backup and resume from the log, so the entire index doesn't need to be rebuilt from scratch in case of query node failure.

 The strategy of building indexes and what's stored in them should be decoupled from the way the indexes actually are built and stored.
 That